moschotto/SmartHomeLipoDischarger/README.md

 https://user-images.githubusercontent.com/10543292/152687552-6f898d41-0c4c-42cd-b456-d83bac421a67.mp4

-# General information about the used HomeKit devices

-Basiscally the code creates 9 Apple HomeKit deivces that can be paired with your HomeKit  homekit.
-YTH 9 devices?

-According to my understandig / research:
-1.  the only devices that can display 2 digit values which won't be round up to ".5" are temperature sensors
-2.  the only devices that can display percentages are humidity sensors

-For a quad port lipo discharger this means that for each lipo **1x temperature** sensor and **1x humidity sensor** is needed to display the voltage level and the discharge percentage.
-Additionally one temperature sensor for reading the surface temperature will be created - makes 9 devices...

-Why is the percentage used instead just the voltage?
-For displaying the status bar on the ESP32 display and for creating HomeKit automations, it's much easier to use the percentage instead of the voltage.
-Because voltage levels differ between 3s,4s and 6s lipos you can simply automate it with "if percentage drops below 20% then......."

 # How to setup the ESP32

 1. Wire the hardware as described in the wiring_diagram.pdf (do this at your own risk)